ecg-icas/icas/doc/next/_sources/ads.rst.txt

 title
 """""

-Any string up to 60 characters.
+Any string, with minimum and maximum length determined by the category.
+See :ref:`categories_v2`.
 URLs are not allowed as part of the title.

 .. index:: description
 .. _ad_description: